indigo-astronomy/indigo_imager/ain_users_guide/ain_users_guide.md

 If a local file needs to be solved, **Image source** should be set to "Upload file".
 In this case, pushing the **Solve** button will display a file select dialog for choosing the file to be solved.

 If the displayed image is solved a **Right-Click** on it will copy the coordinates under the mouse cursor in the **RA / Dec input** boxes and pushing **Goto** button will slew the telescope to these coordinates. **Control + Right-Click** will copy and slew the telescope in one action.
 This can be used to center a certain object in the frame.
+The telescope coordinates offset regarding to the solved image coordinates will be taken in to account, unless the solved image is an Uploaded file.
+In this case the solved coordinates will be used as most likely the telescope is pointing to another coordinates and the offset can not be calculated.

+If you use the target button (next to the solution status indicator) to load the solved image center in to **RA / Dec input** fileds, the coordinates will NOT be adjusted to compensate for the telescope coordinates offset.

-NOTE: If you want to achieve the same framing of an object as in a previous session, upload and solve a frame from this session and  **Right-Click** or **Control + Right-Click** on the image center and center the telescope to these coordinates as described above.
-Then if the rotation angle is different rotate the camera until the same rotation angle is reached as the solved one.
+NOTE: If you want to get the same framing of an object as in a previous session, upload and solve a frame from this session and  **Right-Click** or **Control + Right-Click** on the image center and center the telescope to these coordinates as described above.
+Then if the rotation angle is different, rotate the camera until the same rotation angle is reached as the rotation ange of the reference frame.

 ## Accessing advanced device and agent settings